shobhitpuri/flutter-coding-tryout/README.md

 **Decision Explanations**: I'd like to take this opportunity to go through reasons of using some frameworks, packages and approaches that I used within the project below:

-  - **Flutter Dependencies** : Although some of the ones mentioned are explanined fine by the one line comments, I'd like to highlight a few:
+  - **Flutter Dependencies** : Although some of the ones mentioned are explained fine by the one line comments, I'd like to highlight a few:

     ![](https://user-images.githubusercontent.com/3515359/106869884-4c329900-6685-11eb-97ca-f2daf65ddab9.png)
     - [weather](https://pub.dev/packages/weather): This package uses the `OpenWeatherMAP` API to get the current weather status as well as weather forecasts.
 I used this instead to reduce the boilerplate code, instead of setting up the `http` package and doing the REST call myself.
 This looks stable seeing their GitHub, and from verified developer.
-I still wanted the code to not explicitely used their model, since it'll bread things if we decide to change the weather API or we start using another package.
+I still wanted the code to not explicitly used their model, since it'll bread things if we decide to change the weather API or we start using another package.
 So, to decouple it, you'll  find an `abstract` class called `WeatherInfo` with generic details that we'd need from any API.
 All the Open Weather API specific fields are in`OpenWeatherInfo` model, which extends the abstract class.
 You'll also see from code that I used a `WeatherRepository` and an `interface`  `WeatherAPIClient`. `OpenWeatherMapApiClient` implements this interface.
 That way we can have multiple API clients adhering to same `interface` in future. **All this so that, when/if we need to change or add another weather API, the existing code need not change a lot.
 So although this package was used to reduce API call boilerplate, the code takes care simplifying the error in case of future changes.**

     -  [flutter_bloc](https://pub.dev/packages/flutter_bloc): Clean architecture has been a talk of the town for a long time in mobile app developer community.
 There are many architectural patterns which would support write a clean code.
 They provide separation of concerns, isolating business logic, UI, and data layer, thereby also simplifying testability.
 The two popular ones include MVVM (Model-View-ViewModel) and BLoC (Business Logic Components).
 Although both are good, I decided to go with used `BLoC`.
 In my opinion, BLoC does the separation of concerns better than MVVM.
 With BLoC every communication in the app is stream of events.
 When widgets submit events, others respond and BLoC sits in the middle, managing the conversation.
 Whereas in MVVM, there is databindings between the view and the viewmodel, that's how they communicate.
 If some implementation changes in the view, one would need to do some changes in the view model as well.
 This is an overhead.
 In BLoC, it's just stream of events, so changing view implementation doesn't change much if same events are being used.
 I used this package, since it makes it easier to implement the BLoC design pattern.
     - [cahced_network_image](https://pub.dev/packages/cached_network_image): It is important to cache the images, since they are usually the heavier components.
 This package provide out of the box solution for it.